zhipeng-wei/EmojiAttack/ReadMe.md

 ![Overview](overview.png)

-If you use our method for attacks in your research, please consider citing
+If you use our method in your research, please consider citing
 ```
 @article{wei2024emoji,
   title={Emoji Attack: A Method for Misleading Judge LLMs in Safety Risk Detection},